gc-proto/experimental/header-mockups/site-menu.md

     <img src="./images/theme-menu-flyout-en.png" class="img-responsive" alt=" ">
     <details class="mrgn-tp-md">
       <summary class="wb-toggle small" data-toggle="{&quot;print&quot;:&quot;on&quot;}">Image description: theme and topic menu with flyout open - large screen</summary>
-      <p class="mrgn-tp-lg">The theme and topic menu consists of a button with the word 'Menu' and a downward-facing chevron.
+      <p class="mrgn-tp-lg">The theme and topic menu consists of a button with the word "Menu" and a downward-facing chevron.
 When clicked, it expands to a menu that exposes the titles of all 15 themes.
 When the title of a theme is clicked a menu flyout appears on the right-hand side of the theme menu.
 The theme title is featured prominently at the top of the flyout while the main topics are listed below the title on the left-hand side.
-On the right-hand side of the flyout there is a 'Most requested' heading followed by a list of the most requested tasks.</p>
+On the right-hand side of the flyout there is a "Most requested" heading followed by a list of the most requested tasks.</p>
     </details>
   </figure>
 </div>